Stay Away From Illness During Winter

 4. Don’t neglect your skin

 Damaged skin is one of the perils of harsh winter.
-Cold weather damages your skin making it dry, and itchy skin.
+Cold weather damages your skin, making it dry and itchy.
 Skincare rituals that are a must during winter are moisturising, applying sunscreen and increasing the intake of water.

 5. Don’t be inactive